athomasoriginal/dotfiles/README.md

 **6. Setup diff-highlighter - Optional**

-> I don't actively use this anymore, but leaving as an example for how to use
+> NOTE: I don't actively use this anymore, but leaving as an example for how to use

 `diff-highlight` is going to make your git diffs look pretty, but there is a little bit of a manual process involved in setting this up: